john-doherty/fetch-reply-with/README.md

 ## Star the repo

-If you find this useful please star the repo, it helps us prioritize bug fixes :raised_hands:
+If you find this useful please star the repo, it helps us prioritize fixes :raised_hands:

 ## History